Jordanhill railway station

 Jordanhill railway station is a side-platformed suburban railway station in the Jordanhill area in the West End of Glasgow, Scotland.
 The station, which is governed by Transport Scotland and managed by ScotRail, lies on the Argyle Line and the North Clyde Line.
-In operation since 1887, the station contributed to revitalizing an area that was experiencing economic decline.
+It is 12 ch from Hyndland West Junction and approximately 4 mi from Glasgow City Centre.
+It has received international recognition for being the subject of the millionth article on the English Wikipedia.